johnchoi96/EmployeeManager/README.md

-# WageCalculator_SKBS
+# PayCheckCalculator_JNSCHOIS

-Wage calculator designed to store employee's data (name, wage) and calculate their weekly wage based on pay rate and hours
+Pay check calculator designed to store employee's data (name, wage) and calculate their weekly pay check based on pay rate and hours

-# Made for JNS CHOIS by John Choi
+# Made for JNS CHOIS L.L.C. by John Choi